Shubhamjkd01/Olympic-Medal-Prediction/README.md

 This project predicts how many medals a country may win in the Olympics using machine learning.
 As a beginner in AI/ML, I worked with historical Olympic data and followed the complete ML workflow—starting from forming a hypothesis, exploring the data, selecting features, training a model, and finally evaluating it.
-This project helped me understand the basics of building an end-to-end ML project using Python and Google Colab.
+This project helped me understand the basics of building an end-to-end ML project using Python and Google Colab..

 ---